It’s called the seven Ps of marketing – and here’s how it can be applied to everything in your marketing mix.

 Back in the 1960s, when marketing men smoked at their desks, ladies tapped away in their typing pools, and sliced bread was the yardstick of whether a product was any good, a marketing notion was hatched that was so perfect, sixty years later it is still considered an integral part of any marketing strategy.

-It’s called the seven Ps of marketing and includes product, price, promotion, place, people, process, and physical evidence.
+What started as the four Ps of marketing has quickly evolved into the seven Ps of marketing and includes product, price, promotion, place, people, process, and physical evidence.

 Here’s how the 7 Ps of marketing can be applied to everything in your marketing mix: